SmartAdvisorOnline logo

 Independent service about privacy, security, and practical VPN use.

-VPN on Mac (2026): Setup, Leak Tests, Private Relay vs VPN & Best Protocols
+VPN on Mac (2026): Setup, Leak Tests, Private Relay vs VPN and Best Protocols

 If you use a Mac for work, travel, or streaming, a VPN can be a simple "seat belt" for your traffic - but only if it's set up correctly.
 On macOS, the details that matter are boring (kill switch type, resolver behaviour, sleep/wake stability), yet those are the exact reasons people think "VPN doesn't work on Mac".